And action! A guide to Wisconsin's drive-in movie theaters

 7900 Crystal Ridge Rd., Franklin

 Who needs baseball when you've got the big screen?
-Popping up from Memorial Day weekend through Labor Day in the parking lot of the Milwaukee Milkmen's stadium in Franklin, this new drive-in hotspot costs $35 per vehicle per movie with on-screen action including a range of family friendly fun ("Shrek," "Abominable"), bombastic blockbusters ("Men in Black: International") and even some edgier late-night entertainment for the adult crowd ("The Lodge," "Ted").
-Food will be delivered carhop-style from both food trucks and the ballpark's concession stands; the audio will stream in via outdoor speakers, FM station or a streaming app; and shows will run every day so you can always find an out-of-this-world movie experience within your galaxy.
+OK, so, baseball IS back now in Franklin – but now you've got both!
+Popping up from Memorial Day weekend through Labor Day in the parking lot of the Milwaukee Milkmen's stadium in Franklin, this new drive-in hotspot costs $35 per vehicle per movie with on-screen action currently including the fun retro throwbacks "Ferris Bueller's Day Off" and "Fast Times at Ridgemont High" on Sunday, Aug.
+2. Food will be delivered carhop-style from both food trucks and the ballpark's concession stands; the audio will stream in via outdoor speakers, FM station or a streaming app; and shows will run every day so you can always find an out-of-this-world movie experience within your galaxy.

 Sky Vu Drive In Movie Theater